Major: Political Science

 Tell us about a particular learning experience that you are proud of here at Mesa College.
 In Biology 100 the professor assigned and tested the class on roughly 200 species every two weeks!
 Through analytical study habits, and a few extra shots of espresso, I was able to receive an A. Which is pretty impressive for a Political Science major.

 What resources/services have supported you through your Mesa College experience?
 Just about everything.
 The problem is there are so many resources that are underutilized because many students do not know they exist.
-My favorite resources are the tutoring center/bridging lab, Career/Transfer Center, Learning Resource Center, and of course the Associated Student Government Office.
+My favorite resources are the tutoring center/bridging lab, Career/Transfer Center, Learning Resource Center, and of course the Associated Students Office.

 How would you describe student life at Mesa College?
 Student life is there if students desire it.
 We have everything from badminton to an International Speech and Debate Team to student government.